 We only saw a few birds, but there were nice walking trails on this 1,800 acre property.

-The dots in the field are sandhill cranes Small lake is surrounded by colorful fireweed and aspen trees Wild iris
+Small lake is surrounded by colorful fireweed and aspen trees

 I enjoyed trying to capture interesting reflections in the lake: